 Friday October 9

 Three of my hobbies intersected this morning when I went for a run with two young Kenyans, David and Daniel, starting from camp along the Mara River to a soccer pitch, and then up and around the camp twice, probably about 5 miles total.
 We ran through some very uneven terrain with rocks, tufts of grass and other obstacles and there was at least one pretty good hill, so it was quite a challenge.
 I almost stumbled and fell twice, not because of the obstacles but because I was gawking at the wildlife.
 Never before in more than 20 years of going on safari, had I seen even remotely as much game on a foot safari.
 There were dozens of wildebeest, topi, kongoni, zebra, Thomson’s Gazelles and impala to be seen.
 At one stage a herd of topi seemed to be running alongside us.
 Not long after we set off, we had to amend the route slightly in order to avoid a small group of buffalo.
-David stopped briey a couple of times to point out some birds spcies.
-About halfway through the run Daniel peeled off to the right and came back with a gorgeous ower which he presented to me with a big smile.
+David stopped briefly a couple of times to point out some birds spcies.
+About halfway through the run Daniel peeled off to the right and came back with a gorgeous flower which he presented to me with a big smile.
 A very spontaneous gesture which I really appreciated.
 I met up with the rest of the group for brunch at the very impressive Ngare Serian Camp, which is reached by a footbridge across the Mara River.

 We were witness to a very tense standoff between a large group of about 20 to 30 hyenas, and four lions.
-After several mock charges and feints, the interaction zzled out inconclusively, but it was clear that there was no love lost between the two groups.
+After several mock charges and feints, the interaction fizzled out inconclusively, but it was clear that there was no love lost between the two groups.
 No wonder they have been described as eternal enemies.

 Early in October 2009 there were still thousands of wildebeest to be seen in the northern part of the Maasai Mara We enjoyed a late breakfast at Serian’s mobile tented camp inside the Maasai Mara National Park, right on the Mara River, close to several regularly used wildebeest crossing points.
 For anyone who really wants to go for a prime wildlife experience in the Mara, Serian is an excellent choice.
 It is not a very ‘fancy’ camp but one cannot really describe it as rustic either.
 Alex Walker is a superb host and the presence of a lion research unit, headed by a young resident scientist – Sarah Blackburn – is a very interesting and educational ‘bonus’.
 Serian is located in a typical ecotone where several habitats are to be found right next to each other.
 The Mara River edged with riverine bush, acacia thornveld, mixed woodland and the grassy plains of the Mara.
 Hence the extraordinary number and variety of wildlife.
 We saw no other vehicles in the conservancy itself.
 Although we did not embark on any ourselves, night drives are possible.
 Ideally one should spend several days at Serian and then a couple of nights or so at the mobile tented camp inside the Park.